valeria-va/ROS2_rUBot_mecanum_ws/Documentation/06_Web_control.md

 # 🚀 Run ROS 2 Web Control for rUBot in virtual environment

 This guide explains how to control your rUBot in simulation using TheConstruct environment.

+In the client side we use `roslibjs` that plays a key role as the JavaScript library that allows the web dashboard to communicate with the ROS system via the rosbridge_server.
+Specifically, it provides an easy way to interact with ROS topics, services, and parameters through a WebSocket connection, which allows real-time communication between the webpage and ROS.
 - In TheConstruct environment, open a terminal and type:
     ```bash
     sudo apt install ros-humble-rosbridge-server